-Over the past few years, i have always been an advocate of rooting android phones.
-Even though i sorta have reasons why i root these phones which is basically experimenting and putting up the post here on TechsNG, it’s been sorta fun.
+Over the past few years, i have always being an advocate of rooting android phones.
+Even though i sorta have reasons why I root these phones which is basically experimenting and putting up the post here on TechsNG, it’s been sorta fun.

 Lately, we have constantly been seeing and hearing problems in relation to android phones getting bricked as a result of the phone being rooted.
 These phones do not actually get bricked during the rooting process.
 It happens basically when updating the OS.

 Although we unrooted the phone completely before choosing to update, the device still got bricked during the upgrading process.
 Although fixing it was quite easy, it had to take us like 4 days to completely fix it simply because at a point, it was hard-bricked.

 Ours isn’t the only device that has experienced that problem.
 Go through comments on that post.
 Go through comments on other blogs online.
 It’s basically the same thing.